 It seems like people love to discuss elderberries in relation to their effects on the immune system.
 They have certain antibacterial and anti-infectious qualities and is very commonly used to ward off influenza during bad seasons where it seems like everyone is catching it.
 Furthermore, elderberries can protect against the effects of autoimmune disorders, even alleviating certain symptoms and associated pain of AIDS.

-Sambucol Elderberry Extract are natural remedies with antiviral properties, especially against different strains of influenza virus.
+Sambucol Elderberry Extract is natural remedies with antiviral properties, especially against different strains of influenza virus.
 Sambucol was shown to be effective in vitro against 10 strains of influenza virus.
 In a double-blind, placebo-controlled, randomized study, Sambucol reduced the duration of flu symptoms to 3-4 days.
-Convalescent phase serum showed a higher antibody level to influenza virus in the Sambucol group, than in the control group.
+Convalescent-phase serum showed a higher antibody level to the influenza virus in the Sambucol group than in the control group.
 The present study aimed to assess the effect of Sambucol products on the healthy immune system – namely, its effect on cytokine production.
-The production of inflammatory cytokines was tested using blood – derived monocytes from 12 healthy human donors.
+The production of inflammatory cytokines was tested using blood-derived monocytes from 12 healthy human donors.
 Adherent monocytes were separated from PBL and incubated with different Sambucol preparations i.e., Sambucol Elderberry Extract, Sambucol Black Elderberry Syrup, Sambucol Immune System and Sambucol for Kids.
 Production of inflammatory cytokines (IL-1 beta, TNF-alpha, IL-6, IL-8) was significantly increased, mostly by the Sambucol Black Elderberry Extract (2-45 fold), as compared to LPS, a known monocyte activator (3.6-10.7 fold).
 The most striking increase was noted in TNF-alpha production (44.9 fold).

 Some of the active antioxidant ingredients in elderberries work directly on the pancreas to regulate insulin and glucose levels, either providing stability for people who suffer from diabetes or helping non-diabetics to avoid developing this terrible condition.